-Modelling by single year of age leads to a higher degree of uncertainty in comparison with overall models for each country, as shown by wider confidence intervals
+Modelling by single year of age leads to a higher degree of uncertainty in comparison with overall models for each country, as shown by wider confidence intervals.

-The data in Figure 4 suggest that the percentage of people testing positive decreased in most ages in England, Wales, Northern Ireland and Scotland in recent weeks.
+The data in Figure 4 suggest that the percentage of people testing positive decreased for all ages in England, and that the trend was uncertain in Wales and Scotland, in the most recent week.